rhodeskc/2021-CT125-Honda-Trail-125/2021 CT125 Honda Trail/Maintenance/Changing fork oil.md

 - Magnetic pickup tool for removing the fork internal components
 - Automotive towels and/or paper towels
 - Cardboard or somewhere clean to lay down the fork components while servicing
+- WD-40 for the fork triple clamp to lubricate the tubes before sliding them down.
 - An oil receptacle for waste oil
 - (Optional) An electric screwdriver with the right drive bits will make this go much faster
 - (Optional) Business card shim to use when reassembling the forks